Waffle-Hau5/EncryptPad/README.md

 An executable for Linux, macOS and Windows.

-An option to encrypt entire files.
+An option in advanced options to increase layers of encryption with multiple types.

+Identity features, a private key to proove it is your note.

 The beta is broken, but will have many other features in the future.